 The original name of this popular dish is Chicken Kiev.
 It features a crispy crust and a juicy filling that oozes out when cut.
-While the classic Chicken Kiev is made from chicken fillet, you can easily prepare this delicacy at home in the oven or an air fryer.
+While classic Chicken Kiev is made from chicken fillet, you can easily prepare this delicacy at home in the oven or in an air fryer.

 Ingredients: